bibbox/bibbox-documentation/docs/installation-image.md

 Please be aware, that after the virtual machine has started, it takes several minutes until the BIBBOX can be accessed.

-#### 3b.)
-SERVER

-If you decided to download the server version of BIBBOX without the GUI, you will need to do some manual configuration in order to use the BIBBOX.
+If you want to access the server from a client, some further configuration is necessary:

 1. First of all, you will need to decide for an URL on which to access the BIBBOX.
 For this, you or your organisation needs to provide a domain of the likes of **bibbox.org** or **replace.by.your.domain**.
-For this example, we assume the we want to access the BIBBOX server is **replace.by.your.domain**.
-2. If you only have access to the terminal of your server, you can start the BIBBOX virtual machine with `VBoxManage startvm "BIBBOX_VM_NAME" --type headless`.
-Otherwise just start the machine from the VirtualBox GUI and log in with user **v** and password **vendetta**.
-3. In case you are following this guide from command line, you will need to connect to the virtual machine by running `ssh v@192.168.10.10`, then accept the ECDSA key fingerprint by entering **yes** and providing the passwort for the user **v*, which is set to **vendetta** by default.
-4. Now you need to make some small changes in multiple files.
+2. Login into the VM, either in the GUI or with an ssh, as configured in the VM network connection.
+3. Make the following changes.

     * In `/etc/bibbox/bibbox.cfg`

-        change the domain by
+        change the domain with

             sudo sed -i 's/bibbox.local.domain/replace.by.your.domain/g' *